-This year’s Tech Nation report is out, and it reveals some exciting statistics.
+This year’s Tech Nation report is out.
+It reveals some exciting statistics and highlights the need to speed up hiring decisions.
 It cites the UK as being the top scaling tech nation and Manchester as the fastest-growing tech cluster in Europe.
 Of course, this is fantastic news!
 Although, it does mean that demand for tech professionals in the North West is likely to increase.
 So how can you speed up the process of making hiring decisions?
 We explore what holds businesses back and share our top tips for speeding up your hiring process.

 Why Is Time To Hire Important?